 Fill out the form, whether paper or online, as accurately as possible.
 Incorrect information can cause a lot of issues further down the road.
 Once you have filled out the form there are several different ways for you to get that form to your local DMV office.

 If your state provides you with the online form, then you can simply submit that online after making sure that all the information is correct.
-If you have printed out the paper form, then you can either bring it to your local DMV office in person or mail it to them using the address located on the form.
+Printed out the paper form?
+Then you can either bring it to your local DMV office in person or mail it to them using the address located on the form.
 If you decide to submit it in person, then you will have the benefit of getting your new registration certificate before leaving the office.

 If you are moving out of state, it won’t be quite as easy of a process.
-If you move out of state you will need to apply for a brand new title and completely re-register your vehicle in the new state.
+If you move out of state you will need to apply for a brand new title and completely re-register your vehicle in the new state and car title.